franklinsales/react-studies/README.md

 ## Structure Folders

-The structure folders will be as follow:
+The directory structure will be as follow:

  ``` bash
 |-- Source Name (name of a course, title of a tutorial, or just test)